aczw/cuda-path-tracer/README.md

 The figure depicts a _pure reflection_ about the surface normal, but for dielectrics we must also consider transmission and refractions about the normal, which are governed by the material's index of refraction (IOR).

+> Note that I did not implement rough dielectrics, only the perfectly specular case.
+I would like to revisit this in the future to completely flesh out my implementation.

 Prior to achieving dieletrics, though, I needed a way to generate purely reflective and purely transmissive rays.
 Such materials (probably) don't exist in real life, but in path tracing we can do whatever we want.
 I created the following test scenes to check my implementation.

 ##### Pure reflection